FullStaQD/architecture/docs/06_runtime_view.md

 2. Layout Stage
     - This stage maps the input circuit's virtual qubits to the target's physical hardware qubits.
-    - Ideally, the algorithm maps the qubit next to each other, which interact the most.
+    - Ideally, the algorithm maps the qubit that interact the most next to each other.
     - While it does not guarantee continuous connectivity or direct execution validity, finding an optimal initial layout is a important, computationally expensive step that minimizes error rates and reduces the need for subsequent routing.

 3. Routing Stage